jessicaernst/Belladonnixi/README.md

-I'm a Mobile App Developer mostly focused on iOS and especially SwiftUI.
-But Android too and there mostly Compose
+I'm a Mobile App Developer mostly focused on both systems but espaecially the new declarative Frameworks Compose and SwiftUI

 - 🌱 I’m currently working on new Project Ideas.